Drop Everything: Create A Functional & Organized Drop Zone

 Optional: If your drop zone is functioning well and you have the space – consider setting up a family calendar on the wall.
 Use this area to plan your family’s schedule as well.
 This way they can check the calendar and know what gear to grab.

-How to maintain the the space
+How to maintain the space:

 Now that your space is set up – it’s time to see it in action.
 If you are intentional about what you store in this space (or any space in your home) you can stay organized.